andre-luis/react-interview/README.md

 # react-interview
-A nextJs application, with react problems to fix
+A nextJs application, with react problems to fix.